kengraf/unh-it718-docker/README.md

 The container created in this repo is the input to [Github UNH-IT718-k8s](https://github.com/kengraf/UNH-IT718-k8s)

 The sample Golang application provides three functions.
 No Golang knowledge is required
-- /hello  # Echo back the local IP address with a possible random upto 10 sec delay
+- /hello  # Echo back the local IP address with a random upto 10 sec delay
 - /headers   # Display the HTTP headers used
 - /dowork # Wastes time by generating millions of random numbers so we can play with Kubernetes scaling